 Step 2: Create an Inline Optin Form

-Once you have an OptinMonster license, you can log in to your account and click the Create New Optin button.
+Once you have an OptinMonster account, you can log in to your account and click the Create Campaign button.

-Then select the After Post/In-Line optin type and choose from one of the templates.
-For the purpose of this tutorial, we are going to choose the Action template.
+Next, select the In-Line optin type and choose from one of the templates.
+For the purpose of this tutorial, we are going to choose the Basic template.

 While editing the template, you’ll want to tell your visitors that your content is for subscribers only, and entice them to sign up to your newsletter so that they can read the rest of the content.